dechavezv/Hoffman2_Notes/README.md

 # Get the list of nodes

-To get the list of nodes that we have purchased but are shared with labs.
+To get the list of nodes that we had purchased but are shared with labs.
 Type fhe folowing:
 `qhost -l group=mcdb`
-**Note**:acess these nodes with `highp`
+**Note**: acess these nodes with `highp`

 You will notice that we have soemthing like:
 12 slots and ~48G per node